Volume Calculator

 Tube

-Unlike a cylinder, a tube has an outer and inner diameter.
-Thus, the tube volume must account for the difference in diameters.
+Unlike a solid cylinder, a tube is completely hollowed out, meaning it features both an outer diameter and an inner diameter.
+To find the exact volume of the material making up the tube, you have to account for the difference between these two diameters.

 $$V_{tube}=π\frac{d_1^2-d_2^2}{4}l$$

-As you have already guessed, d₁ and d₂ are the outer and inner diameters of the tube, respectively. l is the length of the tube.
+As you might have guessed, d₁ and d₂ represent the outer and inner diameters of the tube, respectively, while l represents the tube's total length.

-Let's use the formula to calculate the volume of the concrete ring for the well we're going to dig on our cottage property.
-The height of our ring is 0.89 meters, the outer diameter is 1.16 meters, and the inner diameter is 1 meter.
+Let's use this formula to figure out the volume of a concrete ring needed for a new well on a cottage property.
+The height (or length) of our ring is 0.89 meters, the outer diameter is 1.16 meters, and the inner diameter is exactly 1 meter.

 $$Volume=π\frac{1.16^2-1^2}{4} × 0.89 = 0.076896 π = 0.24\ meters^3$$